 Kristine is wife of 17+ years to her hubby and mom to six great kids (1 boy and 5 girls), ages 26 to 9.
 She homeschools her youngest five girls, and they are where the majority of her inspiration comes from.

 Kristine began designing her own patterns in 2007, when a friend of hers had a baby ten weeks premature.
 She spent two weeks looking for a preemie blanket she liked, but couldn’t find what she was looking for, so she instead set out to create one, realizing that she loved designing, and she’s never looked back.

-Chronic Joy® Editor and Voice
+Chronic Joy® Editor and Board Member